Home |

 M = Mint: By nature, anything manufactured has flaws, so I find this grade difficult to assign.
 However, a few issues fall into this category of near perfection.
 There are an infinitesimal number of newsprint comics that I'll grade as Mint.
 As a result, most of my Mint comics, which are extremely scarce, are on high grade paper because of improved manufacturing processes.
 They are priced at 160-200% of Overstreet NM- 9.2 guide value, depending upon demand and desirability.

-NM- = Near Mint minus: A limited number of minor bindery defects are allowed.
-These issues can have a couple very small stress lines on the spine, a very minor corner chip or crease, tiny color fleck loss from printing, a tiny bindery edge trim tear, very slight offset cover or an uneven trim/fold that keep it out of NM condition.
+NM- = Near Mint minus: A limited number of minor bindery defects are allowed that keep the copy out of NM condition.
+These issues can have a couple very small stress lines on the spine, a very minor corner chip or crease, tiny color fleck loss from printing, a tiny bindery edge trim tear, slight offset cover or an uneven trim/fold that keep it out of NM condition.
 A 1/16 to 1/8 inch bend is permitted with no color break.
 No other defects allowed.
 Covers are flat, inks bright, edges and corners cut square with ever-so-slight blunting permitted.
+Spine is tight and flat.
 Staples are generally well centered.
 Overstreet allows for arrival dates, barely noticeable water stains and minor foxing; I don't, not on or in a NM- issue.
 Newsprint paper is cream to off-white, supple and fresh.
-Mando or better paper stock is white.
-Slight interior tears are allowed, 100% of which are bindery created and most typically in the border edge from machine pulls.
+Mando or better paper stock is closer to white.
+No hint of acidity.
+Centerfold is secure.
+Slight interior tears caused during production are allowed, 100% of which are bindery created and most typically in the border edge from machine pulls.
 For the most part, the minor defects come from mechanical production or original shipping, not from consumer handling.
 NM- (9.2) and better comics are commonly referred to as "investor grade."
 While I recognize comic books as investments, deep down I keep hoping people actually read them for enjoyment.
 This is the highest grade listed in the annual Overstreet Comic Book Price Guide.

 VF/NM = Very Fine/Near Mint: Outstanding eye appeal.
 A limited number of bindery defects are allowed, most common being a not perfectly centered cover, offset staples or a tightly cut interior page.
 Almost flat cover with almost imperceptible wear.
 Tight fine cover production wrinkles (where paper had a slight buckle during the printing process) may exist on covers.
 Inks are bright with slightly diminished reflectivity.
 A 1/8 inch bend is allowed if color is not broken.
 Corners are cut sharp and relatively square with ever-so-slight blunting permitted.
 Lightly penciled, stamped or inked arrival dates are acceptable, but will always be noted.
 No obvious staining, soiling or discoloration, very minor foxing is acceptable.
 Spine is tight and flat.
 No spine roll or splits are allowed.
 Staples may show some discoloration.
 Only the slightest staple tears are allowed.
 A very minor accumulation of stress lines may be present.
 No rust migration.
 Paper is cream to off-white and supple.
 No hint of acidic odor.
 Centerfold is secure.
 Very minor interior tears may be present, the majority of which are bindery created.
 Most of my best Marvel Giant-Size or DC 100 Page issues and squarebound magazines fall into this grade because of the way the spines are manufactured.
 Newsstand magazines like TV Guide, National Lampoon, Penthouse, Playboy, etc. may have a minor cover abrasion where the issue slid over another issue or a slight top/bottom spine bindery cut defect.
 VF/NM issues require more than a cursory look to spot defects and are still extremely collectible.